JARVIS-MoCap/JARVIS-AnnotationTool/README.md

 This is the official Github Repository for the JARVIS Annotation Tool.
 To find out more about our 3D markerless motion capture toolbox have a look at
 [our website](https://jarvis-mocap.github.io/jarvis-docs/).

 Installing our prebuild packages is easy!
 Just go to [our downloads page](https://jarvis-mocap.github.io/jarvis-docs/) and grab the installer for your operating system.
 We currently support Windows, MacOS and Debian based Linux distributions.
+Installers for the current and previous versions can also be found under [Releases](https://github.com/JARVIS-MoCap/JARVIS-AnnotationTool/releases).

 If you want to build the tool yourself here's a step by step guide on how to do it.
 If the prebuild OpenCV, Qt and yaml-cpp libraries we ship it with don't work for you there's a guide on how to [build the dependencies](#building-opencv-qt5-and-yaml-cpp-yourself) at the bottom of this page.